Josh Johnson (comedian)

-Josh Johnson (born March 6, 1990) is an American stand-up comedian and writer.
+Josh Johnson (born March 16, 1990) is an American stand-up comedian and writer.
 He is best known for his work on The Daily Show, having first joined as a staff writer in 2017.
 Johnson became a correspondent in February 2024, and was later promoted to the weekly rotation of hosts in July 2025.
-His self-released frequent YouTube sets have been released over the 2020s.
-He was also previously a writer and performer on The Tonight Show Starring Jimmy Fallon.
-He toured with Trevor Noah on his Loud & Clear tour for several years.
+His self-released frequent YouTube sets have aired over the 2020s.

+He was also previously a writer and performer on The Tonight Show Starring Jimmy Fallon, and toured with Trevor Noah on his Loud & Clear tour for several years.
 In 2018, he was named New York's Funniest Stand Up at the New York Comedy Festival.
-He has released two hour-long comedy specials, # (Hashtag) (2021) and Up Here Killing Myself (2023).
+He has released three hour-long comedy specials, # (Hashtag) (2021), Up Here Killing Myself (2023), and Symphony (2026).
+Along with The Daily Show, he is an internationally touring stand-up comedian.
+Johnson is the host of the 30th Annual Webby Awards.